Luxury Travel Diary

 Lufthansa also offers Premium Economy flying from America into various German Airports, as does Austrian Airlines.

 Find out what you get in each Premium Economy in detail in our other reviews below.
 British Airways comes in at number 1 for me because I find Avios air miles so easy to collect.
 Delta and American come in joint 2 and 3.
-Austrian Airlines are number 5 because it does not fly directly from America into London, so this service is less appealing to me.
+Austrian Airlines is number 5 because it does not fly directly from America to London, so this service is less appealing to me.
 At the bottom comes WOW Air with new planes but a very average Premium Economy without few luxuries and no special food (the menu is the same as in Economy, but you do not have to pay extra for the food like you have to in Economy) plus their routing via Reykjavik is inconvenient.

 Note: Benefits & upgrades subject to availability.
 Benefits offered correct at the time of writing.
 Terms & conditions apply.
 Enquire for more information.
 Benefits offered correct at the time of writing but may be amended at discretion of the vendor.
 Posts may be sponsored by the proprietor or brand being appraised.
 All opinions remain our own & are in no way influenced.